rocicorp/replicache/SERVER_SETUP.md

 ![Picture of Replicache Architecture](diagram.png)

 Replicache is a per-user cache that sits between your backend and client.
 To integrate Replicache, you will make changes to both your backend and your client.

-# Client Side

-On the client side, you'll link the Replicache Client SDK into your application and use it as your local storage layer.

-Currently we only support web/js clients.
-See the [Replicache JS SDK](https://github.com/rocicorp/replicache-sdk-js) repo for the client-side setup instructions.

-# Server Side

-On the server-side you will add two custom endpoints that Replicache will call to synchronize with your service.

 ### Step 1: Downstream Sync